Long Beach Public Library

 Research & Analysis

-Based on the outcomes of the Strategy phase, a specific research approach and methods are determined.
-Data is collected and organized information about the user experience to determine current experience and proposed modifications.
+Based on the outcomes of the Strategy phase, a specific research approach and methods were determined.
+Data were collected by the library committee and incorporated into the research analysis.